 One of the weakest links in most company’s security process is the timely patching of software on employees’ computers.
 While the rigor around timely patching is critical, it’s often complicated by a number of things; multiple operating systems, geographically dispersed workforces, and the time and resources needed to manually keep track of each endpoint’s software.

-One approach to guarding access from potentially malicious software and patches is blacklisting.
-Blacklisting is the tactic of identifying entities or applications that are known to put devices at a higher risk of security breach and blocking those applications from being installed or updated.
+One approach to guarding access from potentially malicious software and patches is to deny a predetermined set of software.
+Denying unwanted software is the tactic of identifying entities or applications that are known to put devices at a higher risk of security breach and blocking those applications from being installed or updated.
 These include obvious things like viruses, spyware and other malware.
-The strategy is to block any application that is on the blacklist and allow everything else.
+The strategy is to block any application that is unwanted and allow everything else.

-Whitelisting is the opposite approach that defaults to denying access to any application, user, IP address, email, service, or program that isn’t on an approved list.
+The opposite approach is to identify a list of allowable applications and deny access to any application, user, IP address, email, service, or program that isn’t on an approved list.
 Administrators take into consideration each user’s role, business processes, and privileges, build an approved list, and deem everything else to be bad.
-Whitelisting is considered to be more secure, more accurate, and easier to customize.
-While whitelisting creates a simple and distinct perimeter that protects a network, it’s a massive undertaking to manage considering many users’ need for specialized software required for their job function.
+Approved lists are considered to be more secure, more accurate, and easier to customize.
+While relying on pre-approved applications lists creates a simple and distinct perimeter that protects a network, it’s a massive undertaking to manage considering many users’ need for specialized software required for their job function.